MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/govern.md

 **Unified VM management**: single pane of glass to manage vSphere-based and Azure native VMs, with uniform identities, access control and monitoring.

  **Native Azure integration**: connect to Azure services endpoints.
-For example, leverage Azure Active Directory as VMware vCenter SSO identity source.
+For example, deploy Azure Active Directory as VMware vCenter SSO identity source.

 **Single point of support**: Azure VMware Solution is Microsoft-developed, operated, and supported.
 Microsoft is first and only contact and coordinates support with VMware as required.